Indian Institute of Tropical Meteorology: Computational facility

+Prime Minister Modi inaugurated a High-Performance Computing (HPC) system at IITM in Pune.
+The new HPC system is named ‘Arka’, reflecting their connection to the Sun.
+This system boasts a computational capacity of 11.77 PetaFLOPS and storage of 33 petabytes.
+This will help improve the country's horizontal resolution of its global weather prediction models to 6 km from the existing 12 km.

 Adithya HPC, one of the largest computational capacities of India, is located at IITM.
 It is a common facility for all MoES institutions.
 Pratyush or Prathyush (Hindi: प्रत्यूष, meaning "first light on the sky before rising the Sun") is a supercomputer designed and developed by IITM, Pune.
-As of January 2018, Pratyush is the fastest supercomputer in India, with a maximum speed of 6.8 petaflops.

-The system was inaugurated by Dr. Harsh Vardhan, Union Minister for science and technology, on 8 January 2018.
+As of April 2024, Pratyush is the 3rd fastest supercomputer in India, with a maximum speed of 6.8 petaflops.
+The system was inaugurated by Dr. Harsh Vardhan, Union Minister for Science and Technology, on 8 January 2018.
 Pratyush consists of two High-Performance Computing (HPC) units.
 They are located at two government institutes: 4.0 petaflops unit at IITM, Pune; and 2.8 petaflops unit at the National Centre for Medium Range Weather Forecasting (NCMRWF), Noida.
 Pratyush uses both units and provides a combined output of 6.8 PetaFlops.
 Pratyush is used in the fields of weather forecasting and climate monitoring in India.
 It helps the country to make better forecasts in terms of monsoon; fishing; air quality; extreme events like a tsunami, cyclones, earthquakes, and lightning; and other natural calamities such as floods and droughts.

-India is the fourth country in the world to have a High-Performance Computing facility dedicated to weather and climate research, after Japan, the United States and the United Kingdom.